 Inclinometer – used to determine angles, such as the skew angle of the radio, or the elevation of the satellite dish.

 10′ length of coax cable used to connect the Super Buddy or Birdog to the satellite receiver – the LNB.

-Cell phone for calling Ground Control support, or for making the required call to the NOC for the Cross-Pol.
+Mobile phone for calling Ground Control support, or for making the required call to the NOC for the Cross-Pol.
 Make sure it’s charged!

 A clearly-marked cross-over cable, used to connect your laptop to the Gateway IDU for both Galileo and iDirect systems.

 Loose RJ-45 connectors.

 Scissors – Used to cut off the ends of the coax wires.